perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 information.
 You don't report what you think will happen or what is promised to happen because often there are delays or hiccups.

-We transitioned to public information and sharing what we could.
+We transitioned to managing public information and sharing what we could.
 Our goal was to give people the confidence that they had the right info.
 As a techy audience, we often like to have all the information, but there's very little that anyone actually needs to know.